pan-zhiliang/InDelGT/README.md

     PROGENY19: sample19.R1.fq  sample19.R2.fq
     PROGENY20: sample20.R1.fq  sample20.R2.fq

-  Additionally, users need to install several perl modules, including `Parallel::ForkManager`, `Excel::Writer::XLSX`, `Switch` and `Statistics::Distributions`.
+  Additionally, users need to install several perl modules, including `Parallel::ForkManager`, `Getopt::Long` and `Statistics::Distributions`.
 The modules can be easily installed with the module of [cpan](https://www.cpan.org/) if it is installed in advance.
   When the required software packages are installed and the parameter file is parepared and saved in a work directory, you can go to the work directory and get started with the command:
   `perl PathToInDelGT/InDelGT.pl -o directory`